-12) DVD/ VCR / TV:
+DVD/ VCR / TV.

-a) There is a separate DVD player with remote and an assortment of DVD's.
+- There is a separate DVD player with remote and an assortment of DVD's.
 Sometimes you have may have to go into settings for Net TV to reset our internet TV.
-We have Netflix, YouTube etc. There is no TV reception.
-It seems that often the DVD player works better on the VHS setting on the internet TV.
-The CD player should have a cassette adapter for plugging in a cell phone.
-One upstairs bedroom has a small TV with DVD and built in VHS players.
-We have mostly kid VHS tapes in the upstairs bedroom closet.
-There is also a CD player boom box with an auxiliary cable for a cell phone.
+There is no TV reception although the Net TV does have access to Netflix, YouTube, Pandora, etc. - It seems that often the DVD player works better on the VHS setting on the internet TV. - The CD player should have a cassette adapter for plugging in a cell phone. - One upstairs bedroom has a small TV with DVD and built in vhs players. - We have mostly kid VHS tapes in the upstairs bedroom closet.

-13) LEAVING PROCEDURE:
+LEAVING PROCEDURE

-- a) We kindly ask that you leave the cabin as you found it especially if you are doing self clean up. - b) Our policy is that we need you to return the cabin to the state it was in when you rented it as it is difficult to have staff in and out in our remote location in the winter time. - c) We allow an additional 2 hours check out time to allow for time necessary to clean up the cabin.
-There is a vacuum cleaner in the downstairs area and upstairs closet.
-Please also put all dishes away after cleaning.
+We kindly ask that you leave the cabin as you found it, especially if you are doing self clean up.
+(Our policy is that we need you to return the cabin to the state it was in when you rented it as it is difficult to have staff in and out in our remote location in the winter time.
+We allow an additional 2 hours check out time to allow for time necessary to clean up the cabin.